stefanhepp/pplatex/README.md

     path/to/pplatex -c path/to/pdflatex -- myfile.tex

-You can also use pplatex to parse an existing log file…
+You can also use pplatex to parse an existing log file ...

     # run pdflatex normally
     pdflatex myfile.tex
     # Process the logfile and print warnings and errors.
     pplatex -i myfile.log

-…or to filter the output of pdflatex/xelatex/lualatex:
+... or to filter the output of pdflatex/xelatex/lualatex:

     pdflatex myfile.tex | pplatex -i